lijandrew/webref/README.md

         1. Make a ExportButton.tsx component (refer to UploadButton.tsx)
         2. Use the `useStore` global state management hook to access refMap
         3. Loop through the values of refMap, which have now been updated to contain all the data you need (x, y, width, height)
+        4. I added JSZip to the project. https://stuk.github.io/jszip/ You can use this to zip the files.
 - [ ] import from archive

 ## done